bagder/log/README.md

 and call `curl_global_cleanup()` while there are still some transfer in progress.
 This is clearly documented as not to be done.
-However, quite clearly this has been possible without any major drawback for a long time so now when crashes suddently occur after an upgrade to the latest curl release, users unsurprisingly blame libcurl for this since "it worked fine with older versions".
+However, quite clearly this has been possible without any major drawback for a long time so now when crashes suddenly occur after an upgrade to the latest curl release, users unsurprisingly blame libcurl for this since "it worked fine with older versions".